epsi-rns/epsi-rns.github.io/_posts/system/2015/2015-03-17-apt-pinning.markdown

 Yups...
 Last night my Debian failed to load my notebook screen.

-Silly me, I didn't have enough time to troubleshoot this /var/log/Xorg.0.log.
+Silly me, I didn't have enough time to troubleshoot this
+<code class="code-file">/var/log/Xorg.0.log</code>.
 But I can see I've been using Debian Testing since last week.
 So all I need is to downgrade my xorg to Debian Stable aka Debian 8.0 Jessie.

 So here we are, apt-pinning xorg, purge xorg, and re-install xorg.